zimmerl99/database_microservice361/README.md

 This calls the GET method within the API and queries the database for your requested data

--- Full example call --
+-- Full example call --<br>
-HTTP GET request within the test program: requests.get("http://127.0.0.1:8000/lifes") SQL query within the API: cursor.execute("SELECT * FROM lifes")
+HTTP GET request within the test program: requests.get("http://127.0.0.1:8000/lifes")<br>
+SQL query within the API: cursor.execute("SELECT * FROM lifes")<br>
                             results = cursor.fetchall()